jsvallon/DogAppUtil/README.md

-# Project : DogAppUtil
+# Project: DogAppUtil

-Version Java of start for a mini sdk for thie dogs app : https://docs.thedogapi.com For right now contain the implementation of two endpoint.
+Version Java of start for a mini SDK for the dogs' app: https://docs.thedogapi.com For right now contain the implementation of two endpoints.

 # User Stories

-->When the user launch the app se a list of dog with out image.
+->When the user launches the app see a list of dogs without an image.

-->On the side menu the user can choose to see the image of a dog from an api endpoint.
+->On the side menu, the user can choose to see the image of a dog from an API endpoint.

 # Technoligie uses
 ->MVVM architecture, Singleton
-->Retrofit,Jetpack libraries such as Navigation, Recycleview
+->Retrofit, Jetpack libraries such as Navigation, Recycleview